Javon Bess

-Javon Bess (born April 1, 1996) is an American professional basketball player for BG Göttingen of the Basketball Bundesliga.
+Javon Anthony Bess (born April 1, 1996) is an American professional basketball player for Igokea m:tel of the Bosnian League and the ABA League.
 He played college basketball for Michigan State and Saint Louis.

 Early life and high school

 Bess was born in Columbus, Ohio, grew up in Gahanna and moved to the suburb of Pickerington to live with his aunt and uncle when he was in eighth grade because of family issues.
 He attended Pickerington High School Central and helped the Tigers win the 2012 Ohio High School Athletic Association Division I state basketball title as a sophomore.
 He moved back to Gahanna at the end of the school year to be with his parents and enrolled at Lincoln High School.
 As a junior, Bess averaged 18.5 points and 7.5 rebounds and was named second team all-Central District.
 Rated a three star recruit, Bess committed to play college basketball at Michigan State University over offers from Dayton, Kansas State, UMass and Xavier going into his senior year.
 As a senior, Bess averaged 22.0 points, 7.5 rebounds and 3.5 assists per game and was named first team All-State and the Ohio Division I Co-Player of the Year.